gautamdhameja/simple-tcr/readme.md

 1. Apply a listing
 1. Challenge an applied/whitelisted listing
 1. Vote on a challenge
+1. Update status of a listing (resolve challenge)
-1. Claim rewards when the challenge is resolved
+1. Claim rewards after a challenge is resolved

 This basic flow helps understand the power of community driven curation.

 ## Structure

 The repository follow the structure of a regular truffle app created using `truffle init`.
-The contracts directory has two contracts - `token` and `tcr`.
+The **contracts** directory has two contracts - `token` and `tcr`.
 The token contract is default ERC20 contract and the tcr contract has what's described in the sections above.
-The `test` directory has positive unit tests for both contracts.
+The **test** directory has positive unit tests for both contracts.